liborty/TokenCrypt/README.md

 `lzma` is the default compression.
 It is normally pre-installed.
 If not, install it with:
 `sudo apt-get install lzma`

-`zstd` an alternative compression, selected with `-z` option to `ncrpt`.
+`zstd` an alternative compression, selectable with `-z` option to `ncrpt`.
 It needs to be installed with:
 `sudo apt-get install zstd`

 `dcrpt` issues a warning if any of the utilities are not installed.
 It is probably best to install them all.